jaes16/OS/README.md

 - [i386-elf-gdb](https://formulae.brew.sh/formula/i386-elf-gdb#default) (suggested)
 - [GRUB](https://www.gnu.org/software/grub/)

-If on Mac or Linux, these can easily be installed with homebrew.
+If on Mac these can easily be installed with homebrew.
 [Cross-compiling is necessary.](https://wiki.osdev.org/GCC_Cross-Compiler)

 ## Running the OS: